artecs-group/RVfpga-sim-addons/Computer_Organization/Lab0/README.md

 # Lab 0 - Installation
+This first lab aims to prepare our computer to work in the labs of the course.

+## Virtual Machine
 In these labs we are going to work with a Virtual Machine (VM) with Ubuntu 22.04 Linux Operating System (OS).
 This VM can run on any native OS (Windows, Linux, macOS).
 The VM we will use belongs to the RVfpga training package, on which these practices are based.